 The role of the thalamus in the most anterior pale and nigral territories in alterations of the basal ganglia system is recognized but not well understood.

 More recent research suggests that thalamic function is more selective.
-Many different functions are tied to various regions of the thalamus.
+Many different parts are tied to various regions of the thalamus.

-This is the case for many of the sensory systems (except the olfactory system), such as the auditory, somatic, visceral, taste, and visual systems, where localized lesions cause specific sensory deficits.
+This is the case for many sensory systems (except the olfactory), such as the auditory, somatic, visceral, taste, and visual systems, where localized lesions cause-specific sensory deficits.

-An important role of the thalamus is in supporting motor and language systems, and much of the circuits involved for these systems are shared.
+An essential role of the thalamus is in supporting motor and language systems, and many of the circuits involved in these systems are shared.

-The thalamus is functionally connected to the hippocampus as part of the extended hippocampal system in the anterior thalamic nuclei.
+The thalamus is connected to the hippocampus as part of the extended hippocampal system in the anterior thalamic nuclei.
 They are crucial for human episodic memory and rodent event memory concerning spatial memory and spatial sensory data.

 The neural information processes necessary for motor control were proposed as a network involving the thalamus as a subcortical motor center.

-Through investigations of primate brain anatomy, the nature of the interconnected tissues of the cerebellum to the multiple motor cortices suggested that the thalamus plays a key role in providing the specific channels from the basal ganglia and cerebellum to the motor areas. cortical.
+Through investigations of primate brain anatomy, the interconnected issues of the cerebellum to the multiple motor cortices suggested that the thalamus plays a crucial role in providing the specific channels from the basal ganglia and cerebellum to the motor areas.
+Cortical.

-In an investigation of the saccadic and antisaccadic motor response in three monkeys, it was found that the thalamic regions were involved in the generation of antisaccadic eye movement (that is, the ability to inhibit the reflexive shaking movement of the eyes in the direction of a presented stimulus).
+In an investigation of the saccadic and antisaccades motor response in three monkeys, it was found that the thalamic regions were involved in the generation of antisaccades eye movement (that is, the ability to inhibit the reflexive shaking movement of the eyes in the direction of a presented stimulus).

 Recent research suggests that the mediodorsal thalamus may play a broader role in cognition.
 Specifically, the mediodorsal thalamus can:

-‘Amplify the connectivity (signal strength) of only the circuits in the cortex appropriate to the current context and thus contribute to the flexibility (of the mammalian brain) to make complex decisions by wiring the many associations on which they depend decisions in weakly connected cortical circuits’.
+‘Amplify the connectivity (signal strength) of only the circuits in the cortex appropriate to the current context and thus contribute to the flexibility (of the mammalian brain) to make complex decisions by wiring the many associations on which they depend.
+In weakly connected cortical circuits.’